GoogleCloudPlatform/gradle-appengine-plugin/README.md

 `password` was provided then this value will always be true.
 * `password`: The password in plain text to be used whenever a task requires one.
 The password is only applied if the `email` convention property was provided also.
-Alternatively, you can set the password in your `gradle.properties` via the property `gaePassword`.
+Alternatively, you can set the password in your `gradle.properties` via the property `appenginePassword`.
 The password in `gradle.properties` takes precedence over the one set in this convention property.
 * `httpProxy`: Use the given HTTP proxy to contact App Engine.
 * `httpsProxy`: Use the given HTTPS proxy to contact App Engine, when using HTTPS.
 If `httpProxy` is given but `httpsProxy` is not, both HTTP and HTTPS requests will use the given proxy.
 * `oauth2`: Use OAuth2 authentication instead of password-based authentication.

-The task `gaeDownloadApp` requires you to at least define the application ID and directory to write the files to.
+The task `appengineDownloadApp` requires you to at least define the application ID and directory to write the files to.
 Define the tasks' properties in the closure `app`:

 * `id`: The application ID.
 * `version`: The current application version (defaults to current default version).
 * `outputDirectory`: The directory where you wish to save the files (defaults to `build/downloaded-app`).

-The task `gaeLogs` requires you to at least define the file to write the logs to.
+The task `appengineLogs` requires you to at least define the file to write the logs to.
 Define the tasks' properties in the closure `logs`:

 * `numDays`: The number of days of log data to retrieve, ending on the current date at midnight UTC.
 A value of 0 retrieves